 MiO is one of the most popular water enhancers because it is packed with flavor and has zero calories.
-The only potential downside is that it contains artificial colors, artificial sweeteners, and propylene glycol, a chemical that is commonly used as antifreeze.
+The only potential downside is that it contains artificial colors and artificial sweeteners.
 The good news is that many of these ingredients are generally recognized as safe in the small doses that you will get from consuming MiO.

 Dasani drops are on the more artificial end of the spectrum when it comes to water enhancers.
 This product is completely calorie free (thanks to the help of the artificial sweetener sucralose), but it has a couple of “generally recognized as safe” ingredients, like preservatives and artificial colorings, that many may not want to consume.

 This flavorful powder goes above and beyond the other water enhancers by providing us with some electrolytes and b vitamins.
 This extra addition makes Propel ideal for replenishing the fluids and minerals that many people lose while they are adapting to the ketogenic diet.
 But there is one caveat — Propel has trace amounts of added sugar.

 Some of these water enhancers contain added sugars (I.e., Skinnygirl Water Enhancer, Stur, and Propel), but it is found in such small amounts that the producers are allowed to claim that their product does not contain any carbs or sugar.
 Keep this in mind if you notice your ketone levels decrease after using some of these water enhancers.
 The added sugars may trigger an unexpected insulin increase, which can reduce ketone production.

 Also, make sure you stay within the suggested serving sizes that are recommended on the water enhancer that you use.
 By doing so, you will minimize your exposure to too many hidden net carbs and potentially harmful ingredients.